aco950/aws-cloud-prac-notes/04_aws_integrated_services.md

 * Part of the Elastic Load Balancing Service (2nd edition)
 * Replaces Classic Load Balancer
-* Adds supported protocols, CloudWatch Metrics, Access Logs, and Health Checks.
+* Adds supported protocols, CloudWatch Metrics, Access Logs, and Health Checks
 * Use cases:
-  * Use containers to host microservices and route to those services from a single load balancer.
+  * Use containers to host microservices and route to those services from a single load balancer
-  * Route requests based on content.
+  * Route requests based on content
 * Key Terms:
   * Listener
-    * A process that checks for connection requests using the protocol and port that you configure.
+    * A process that checks for connection requests using the protocol and port that you configure
   * Target
     * Destination for traffic based on the established listener rules.
     * The Application Load Balancer registers Targets instead instances.
   * Target Group
-    * Routes requests to one or more of the registered targets using the protocol and port number specified.
+    * Routes requests to one or more of the registered targets using the protocol and port number specified
-    * The Target Group is how the Targets are registered to the Application Load Balancer.
+    * The Target Group is how the Targets are registered to the Application Load Balancer

 * NOTE: You'll need to select 2 AZs when setting this up.